decchu14/Python-Email/README.md

 # Python-Email

-There are 2 projects
+DESCRIPTIOMN:-There are 2 projects

-->script to send email
+->script to send email.

-->script to delete emails from a given sender name
+->script to delete emails from a given sender name.

+TOOLS REQUIRED:-